 That’s not to say that there aren’t lots of historic and religious sites – the Western Wall and Hurva Synagogue are located here, among other important sights.

-Wandering around the Jewish Quarter is a lovely way to spend some time and visitors should definitely make sure to head to the atmospheric Cardo shopping street that was built back in Roman times.
+Wandering around the Jewish Quarter is one of the most interesting things to do in Jerusalem and visitors should definitely make sure to head to the atmospheric Cardo shopping street that was built back in Roman times.

 Located in the northwest walls of the city, Damascus Gate is one of the main entrances to Jerusalem’s Old City.
 It certainly is impressive to behold with its wonderful crenulations and the two towers that flank it.